Virtual reality helps prepare future nurses at Wor-Wic

 Explore areas such as construction and manufacturing, HVACR, truck driving and welding.

-Wor-Wic Community College is inviting the public to a free virtual reading by David Viergutz on Tuesday, Oct.
-21, at
+Wor-Wic Community College is inviting the public to a free virtual reading by Lily Tuzroyluke on Monday, Nov.
+3, at